hz-zhu/NPD-micro-saccade-detection/README.md

   For the detailed description regarding the theoretical background and the analytical results of our algorithm, please read our paper:

-    Hongzhi Zhu et el.
-"The Neyman Pearson Detection of Microsaccades with Maximum Likelihood Estimation of Parameters."
-Journal of Vision (2019) [under review]
+    Zhu, Hongzhi, Septimiu Salcudean, and Robert Rohling.
+"The Neyman Pearson detection of microsaccades with maximum likelihood estimation of parameters."
+Journal of vision 19.13 (2019): 17-17.

   If you wish to use our algorithm, please cite the aforementioned paper.